 During her time there, Deborah led a major brand repositioning exercise, in preparation for the university’s name change from Leeds Metropolitan University to Leeds Beckett in September 2014.
 Deborah also revolutionised the university’s approach to recruitment and the enquirer and applicant experience, developing and launching the university’s first major integrated marketing and recruitment campaigns.
 These included a range of innovative digital outputs, in addition to their first television campaign.

 NCLT Director and Chair of the Audit CommitteeView Profile

 Neil is a multi-skilled doctor and businessman with a record of managing diverse businesses in the health and communications sectors.
-He also has had an interest in a beef and dairy farm in Estonia!
-He is an experienced Chairman of both business and not-for profit organisations and a respected communicator with wide media experience.
+He has also had an interest in a beef and dairy farm in Estonia!
+He is an experienced Chairman of both business and not-for-profit organisations and is a respected communicator with wide media experience.

-As a founder of a private primary school, a previous Adviser to NCP and a former Governor at Tadcaster Grammar School whose wife has wide experience in the HE/University sector, he has a keen interest in, and knowledge of, education in the UK.
+As a founder of a private primary school, a previous Adviser to NCP and a former Governor at Tadcaster Grammar School, he has a keen interest in, and knowledge of, education in the UK.

-He is Vice-Chair of his Parish Council and is very involved with Charitable work, being Chair of the Thackray Museum of Medicine, past Chair and current Trustee of the Leeds Rhinos Foundation and a lover of all sports.
+He is Vice-Chair of his Parish Council and is very involved with charitable work, being Chair of the Thackray Museum of Medicine, and past Chair and current Trustee of the Leeds Rhinos Foundation, as well as being a lover of all sports.